 But Still knew that gumdrops would be hard to come by in the market now that winter had arrived.
 If she wanted to earn that kind of candy, she would have to go higher up in the City, up where the puppets’ shoes matched and their stitching was done with silk thread.
 Up where—where— She shook her head so hard that the thought fell out and rolled away.

-Still walked until she came to a tidy little street full of tidy little shops, then chose a corner where puppets were getting on and off bright red street cars.
+Still walked until she came to a tidy little street full of tidy little shops, then chose a corner where puppets were getting on and off bright red streetcars.
 She found a newspaper on a bench that was so fresh, the ink still smelled faintly of cinnamon.
 She folded the comics page into a neat little box and set it at her feet, then bent her head and began to play.
 The fingers of her left hand fluttered in the air, sliding up and down on strings that weren’t there.
 Her right arm was as graceful as the neck of a swan.
 Even though she wasn’t making a sound, she was playing as beautifully as she ever had.

 Which is why she was so surprised when an old puppet with frizzy white hair sniffed, “I never!” as he walked by.
 “Out here in the street like that!” he said to the puppet walking beside him.